ubiqube/docs/opslab-src/SASE OpsLab FAQ.md

 - **Traffic Steering:** Mechanisms to direct user or branch traffic to a specific security platform (e.g., GRE/IPsec tunnels, PAC file, or client).
 - **Fallback / Rollback Strategy:** A contingency plan to revert to a previous system in case of errors or unexpected behavior during migration.

-## Migration (SASE Context)
-**Definition:**
-The process of transferring users, devices, applications, and security policies from one SASE (Secure Access Service Edge) platform to another while maintaining connectivity, security, and compliance.

-**Key Points:**
-- **Policy Migration:** Moving firewall rules, SWG policies, ZTNA rules, DLP rules, and threat detection configurations.
-- **Traffic & Network Migration:** Redirecting user or branch traffic (GRE/IPsec tunnels, PAC files, or agents) to the new SASE provider.
-- **Identity & Access Migration:** Replicating user, group, and role definitions for seamless access.
-- **Application & Resource Access Migration:** Recreating private/internal application access on the new platform.
-- **Operational Continuity & Validation:** Running in audit or parallel mode to ensure service continuity and validate behavior.
-- **Compliance & Reporting:** Maintaining logging, reporting, and audit trails equivalent to the original platform.

 ## Deploy (SASE Context)
 **Definition:**
 The process of provisioning, configuring, and activating SASE (Secure Access Service Edge) services, policies, or components in a live environment to provide secure connectivity and enforce security controls for users, devices, and applications.